hanabi/hanabi.github.io/docs/variant-specific.md

 - In certain variants, a specific type of clue always looks like a *Save Clue* regardless of which cards are in the discard pile.
 - For example:
-  - In a Dark Prism variant, a 3 or 4 clue to the chop always looks like a *Save Clue* on prism 3 or prism 4.
+  - In a dark prism variant, a 3 or 4 clue to the chop always looks like a *Save Clue* on prism 3 or prism 4.
-  - In a Brown variant, a brown clue to the chop always looks like a *Save Clue* on n2 or n5 or any critical brown card.
+  - In a brown variant, a brown clue to the chop always looks like a *Save Clue* on a brown 2, a brown 5, or another critical brown card.
-- In such cases, we agree that this specific type of clue, if given to a player who is *Loaded*, must always be treated as a play clue throughout the game (including the *Early Game*).
+- In such cases, we agree that this specific type of clue, if given to a player who is *Loaded*, must always be treated as a play clue.
+(This includes during the *Early Game*.)
-- For example, in a Gray variant game:
+- For example, in a 3-player game with a gray suit:
-  - Gray 1 and blue 1 are played on the stacks, Bob's hand is completely unclued.
+  - Gray 1 and blue 1 are played on the stacks.
+  - Bob's hand is completely unclued.
   - Alice clues a gray 3 with a rank 3 clue on Cathy, who is currently *Loaded*.
-  - Normally, Bob would assume it is an *Early Save*.
-But in this particular case, he knows that it is a *Loaded Play Clue* due to *The Always Loaded Principle*.
+  - Normally, Bob would assume that this is an *Early Save*.
+But due to the *Always Loaded Principle*, this must be a *Loaded Play Clue*.
-  - Bob plays his finesse position card and it successfully plays as gray 2.
+  - Bob plays his *Finesse Position* card.
+It is a gray 2 and it successfully plays.
-- The consequence of this principle is that sometimes a certain kind of clue on a card is treated as a *Loaded Play Clue*, even if the card does not belong to the suit that causes the invocation of said principle.
+- One consequence of this principle is that in some cases, you can use it to get cards played that do not belong to a special suit.
-- For example, in a Gray variant game:
+- For example, in a 3-player game with a gray suit:
-  - Gray 2 and blue 1 are played on the stacks, Bob's hand is completely unclued.
+  - Gray 2 and blue 1 are played on the stacks.
+  - Bob's hand is completely unclued.
   - Alice clues a critical blue 3 with a rank 3 clue on Cathy, who is currently *Loaded*.
-  - Normally, Bob would assume it is an *Early Save*.
-But in this particular case, he knows that it is a *Loaded Play Clue* due to *The Always Loaded Principle*.
-If Bob does nothing, Cathy will assume that it is a *Loaded Play Clue* on gray 3.
+  - Normally, Bob would assume that this is an *Early Save*.
+But due to the *Always Loaded Principle*, this must be a *Loaded Play Clue*.
+  - If Bob does nothing, Cathy will assume that it is a *Loaded Play Clue* on the gray 3.
-  - Bob plays his finesse position card and it successfully plays as blue 2.
+  - Thus, Bob plays his *Finesse Position* card.
+It is a blue 2 and it successfully plays.

 <br />